Journalism in Ghana

 All students participating in the program are required to live in NYU-provided housing.
-Students live in NYU housing located in residential neighborhoods within walking distance of the NYU Academic Center.
+Students live in NYU housing located in the Labone residential neighborhood and in close proximity to the NYU Accra academic center.
 Shuttle service is provided.
-A weeknight only meal plan is included in the housing and is not optional.
+A weeknight only meal plan is included in the housing for summer and is not optional.

 In addition to exploring Accra, students visit Kumasi, which boasts the world's largest outdoor market and has for three centuries been the royal city of the legendary Ashanti tribe.
 Other visits may include Cape Coast and Elmina castles, historic sites of the country's largest centers for the trans-Atlantic slave trade.